4cecoder/tewduwu/README.md

 Press the `"r"` key to ✍️ weename the currently selected task.
 Time to entewr a new name.
 Don't fowget to use youw UwU language!

-Press the `"q"` key to 🚪 quit the application.
+Aww, weaving so soon? 🥺 Press the `"q"` key to 🚪 quit the application.

-Nyaa~ Don't forget to hit the `Enter` key after typing your description to 🔒 lock the item into the todo list!
+Nyaa~ 🐈 Don't forget to hit the `Enter` 🔑 key after typing your description to 🔒 lock the item into the todo list!